-- a) Bicycles share the vehicular travel lane on local streets. - b) Sidewalks must be provided unless they are not feasible due to the narrow width and steep terrain of the Local Street.
+- g) Bicycles share the vehicular travel lane on local streets. - h) Sidewalks must may be provided as determined by the City Public Works Director unless they are not feasible due to the narrow width and steep terrain of the Local Street.
 Where sidewalks are not provided, pedestrians share the vehicular travel lane.